All aboard! We’ve been waiting for this day for so long, and it’s finally here. We’re embarking on Disney’s newest cruise ship, the Disney Adventure.

 Shopping

 Of course, it wouldn’t be a vacation without some shopping!
-During our first day onboard, we got notified that World of Disney, World of Disney Too, and Duffy and Friends shops would all require reservations for shopping in the evening to help mitigate crowds and lines.
+During our first day onboard, we were notified that World of Disney, World of Disney Too, and Duffy and Friends shops would all require reservations for shopping in the evening to help mitigate crowds and lines.

 There’s no guarantee that this will happen on your sailing, but it’s important to have notifications on for the Navigator app just in case.